Since its debut in 2020, Why Race Matters has carved out space for honest dialogue on issues affecting marginalized communities in Wisconsin.

 From individual stories to systemic realities

-Fitzgerald’s interviews spotlight artists, activists, educators and professionals whose work and stories challenge viewers to think more critically about race, equity and belonging.
-The series invites audiences to consider how individual narratives reflect systemic realities — and what it means to build a more inclusive Wisconsin.
+Fitzgerald’s interviews spotlight artists, activists, educators and professionals whose work and stories invite viewers to think more critically about race.
+The series strives to connect how individual experiences reflect the ways systems of government, law, information, private property and economy produce and reproduce inequality over time — and what it means to build a more inclusive Wisconsin.

 Black communities in Wisconsin before and amid the Great Migration | Why Race Matters